A quantum monomer-dimer model on Penrose tilings

 It is only in the last few years that attention has gone towards \textit{classical} dimer models on more complex quasicrystalline lattices~\cite{flicker2020classical,lloyd2022statistical, singh2024exact}, which can be viewed as projections of periodic higher-dimensional lattices onto lower-dimensional manifolds~\cite{debruijn1981algebraic,debruijn1981algebraic2}.
 Periodic tilings are translationally invariant and can only have two-fold, three-fold, four-fold, and six-fold rotational symmetries according to the crystallographic restriction theorem.
 However, aperiodic tilings, which include quasicrystals~\cite{kalugin1986electron,kalugin1985almn,fujiwara1991universal,repetowicz1998exact,collins2017imaging,levine1986quasicrystals}, can have other rotational symmetries such as five-fold (Penrose tiling~\cite{penrose1974therole}) and eight-fold (Ammann–Beenker tiling~\cite{beenker1982algebraic}).
 In Ref.~\cite{flicker2020classical}, Flicker et al.~studied the dimer coverings of Penrose tilings and proved that a particular kind of Penrose tilings made of rhombuses, known as P3 Penrose tilings have a finite density of monomers in all maximal dimer coverings.
 Moreover, certain well-defined links of the tiling form loops and are never occupied by a dimer in any of the maximal dimer coverings.
 These loops are known as ``monomer membranes"~\cite{flicker2020classical}.
 Thus, the dimer coverings of regions within these loops are independent of each other.
 In \cref{fig:maximal-covering}, we show a maximal dimer covering of a P3 Penrose tiling.
 The thick black links in this figure constitute a monomer membrane.
 These interesting features of dimer coverings of Penrose tilings, which are qualitatively different from those of regular lattices, motivate us to study a \textit{quantum} monomer-dimer model on Penrose tilings.
 We point out that quantum and classical dimer models with finite density of monomers have been studied previously on periodic lattices~\cite{syljuasen2005continuous, ralko2007phase, poilblanc2006doping, poilblanc2008properties, castelnovo2007zero,sreejith2014critical}.

 In this Letter, we study a quantum monomer-dimer model on P3 Penrose tilings (henceforth called Penrose tilings).
 Since there are no perfect dimer coverings of Penrose tilings~\cite{flicker2020classical}, the inclusion of monomers (sites not touched by any dimer) is necessary.
-Despite the presence of monomers, our model, unlike previously studied models with monomers~\cite{syljuasen2005continuous, ralko2007phase, poilblanc2006doping, poilblanc2008properties, castelnovo2007zero,sreejith2014critical}, has an RK point where the exact ground state wavefunction can be determined.
-We map our model to a $\mathbb{Z}_2$ gauge theory with matter (monomers) and calculate various correlators in the RK wavefunction using a classical Metropolis Monte Carlo calculation.
+Our Hamiltonian has an RK point where the exact ground state wavefunction can be determined, similar to Hamiltonians with monomers studied in Ref.~\cite{papanikolaou2007quantum,ribeiro2007single} We map our model to a $\mathbb{Z}_2$ gauge theory with matter (monomers) and calculate various correlators in the RK wavefunction using a classical Metropolis Monte Carlo calculation.
 The quantities we calculate are the dimer-dimer correlator and the vison-vison correlator, as well as open Wilson lines and closed Wilson loops corresponding to monomers and visons ~\cite{fredenhagen1983charged,fredenhagen1986,fredenhagen1988dual,marcu1986uses,bricmont1983order,gregor2011diagnosing,verresen2021,semeghini2021probing}.
 We average these quantities over different pairs of endpoints or paths depending on the correlator.

 We consider the following Hamiltonian defined in the space of maximal dimer coverings of Penrose tilings: